AlexisMurphy25/AlexisMurphy25/README.md

 I'm a junior currently studying Computer Science at Indiana University.
 I have a foundation in languages such as Python, Swift, Java and R. I am currently seeking opportunities in software engineering or data analysis.
 Feel free to reach out and explore my repositories.

-* 🌍  I'm based in Bloomington Indiana
+* 🌍  I'm based in Bloomington, Indiana
 * ✉️  You can contact me at [alexis.murphy.1232@gmail.com](mailto:alexis.murphy.1232@gmail.com)

 ### Skills